Suryaputhran/202-NFTMARKETPLACE/README.md

 npm run dev
 ```

-An instance of Polyplace will be up and running on your local environment.
+An instance of 202 NFT will be up and running on your local environment.

 ### Technology stack